caoccao/Javet/docs/development/build.rst

 Why Patching?

-* v8_wrappers.lib is a header only library without .cc file.
+* First patch: ``v8_wrappers.lib`` is a header only library without ``.cc`` file.
 MSVC refuses to generate such libraries.
-The patch is to create a dummy .cc file so that MSVC feels happy.
+The patch is to create a dummy ``.cc`` file so that MSVC feels happy.
-* A few ninja files set certain warnings as errors so that MSVC stops compilation.
+* Second patch: A few ninja files set certain warnings as errors so that MSVC stops compilation.
 The patch is to turn off those errors.

 Build Node.js (Optional)
 ========================